 Skip Large Chunks of Information

 Microlearning is all about keeping lessons precise.
 You can’t execute a microlearning learning plan that includes huge chunks of information.
-Write less and use more engaging content forms.
+Write less and use more engaging forms of microlearning content.

 Use Gamification to Generate and Retain Interest